OcarCampos/SmartPlant/README.md

 We have recently added **SmartPlantv2-uno.ino** which integrates the improved v2 sensors with the Arduino Uno R4 WiFi to report data directly to ThingSpeak, omitting the LCD and water pump for a streamlined monitoring experience.

+The latest production-ready field device is **SmartPlantv2-ESP32c.ino**, designed for the ultra-compact ESP32-C3 Super Mini.
+This version utilizes Deep Sleep for power efficiency, features a robust debug mode, and uses an inverted sinking-LED logic for physical status indication.

 ## Hardware and Software

 ### Hardware Requirements